What Duties Does The Client Have Under The CDM Regulations 2015?

 Duties of a Non-Domestic Client

-On all non-domestic projects (i.e. business or commercial), the Client now has far more legal duties than before:
+On all non-domestic projects (i.e. business or commercial), the Client has a number of legal duties:

 • The client must appoint, in writing, a PD to oversee the design and planning of the project, to put in place all the health and safety procedures, and to create (or at least organise) the Health and Safety File.